Lacrosse - Boys' Varsity

 The Pennington School first fielded a lacrosse team in 1940 under the guidance of faculty member Lawrence Pitt, who played during his time as an undergraduate at Rutgers and was subsequently inducted into the U.S. Lacrosse New Jersey Chapter Hall of Fame in 1997.
 Pennington's team ceased play in the mid-1940s and resumed activity in 1987.

-Regular opponents include The Hun School, Princeton Day School, Blair Academy, and Rutgers Prep, and each year, boys' lacrosse competes in the New Jersey Independent School Athletic Association Tournament.
-Head Coach Jason Carter noted that additional opponents include Montclair Kimberley Academy, Newark Academy, Ranney School, and Morristown-Beard School.
-Pennington home games are played on the School’s artificial Tom Liwosz Turf Field.
+Regular opponents include Princeton Day School, Blair Academy, and Rutgers Prep, and each year, boys' lacrosse competes in the New Jersey Independent School Athletic Association Tournament.
+Additional opponents include Montclair Kimberley Academy, Newark Academy, Ranney School, and Morristown-Beard School.
+Pennington home games are played on the School’s Tom Liwosz Turf Field.